 Chieftains Museum/Major Ridge Home will welcome back Pat Garrow to conduct a new archaeological study on the museum campus Oct.
 18-23.

 Garrow served as the lead archaeologist who performed the original archaeological digs at Chieftains in the late 1960s and early 1970s with the help of local students and volunteers.
-His work at the museum unearthed some of the most valuable pieces in the current collection and provides a touchstone to the past for our area.
+His work at the museum unearthed some of the most valuable pieces in the collection and provides a touchstone to the past for our area.
 He retired in 2016 and has since been working on two books and several articles.